szhorvat/IGraphM/README.md

 ## Documentation

-Use
+To open the documentation notebook, evaluate

-    <<IGraphM`
+    Needs["IGraphM`"]
     IGDocumentation[]

-to open the documentation notebook, or search for "igraphm" in Mathematica's Documentation Centre.
+or search for "igraphm" in Mathematica's Documentation Center.

 The documentation is not yet complete and contributions are very welcome.
-If you would like to help out with the documentation, send me an email.
+If you would like to help out with expanding the documentation, send me an email.

-For additional details about functions, or for references, check also [the igraph documentation pages](http://igraph.org/c/doc/).
+For additional details about functions, or for paper references for the methods used, also check [the igraph documentation pages](http://igraph.org/c/doc/).

 ## Contributions